Visit us on Facebook

 Situated between Kyoto and Osaka, the university offers a strong Asian Studies program particularly suited to students seeking experience in a Japanese milieu.
 Students are offered options for language study, as well as an immersion in Japanese culture, language, business, history and the arts.
 Many courses are taught in English.
 Home stays are possible and some scholarships are available through the university.
 Visit Kansai Gaidai's Asian Studies website for more information.
 Applicants must possess a 3.0 GPA and a demonstrated interest in Japanese culture.

 South Korea has emerged as an important economic and political force on the world stage.
 Qualified students may spend a summer, semester or year studying in Daejeon, South Korea at Hannam University.
 Foreign students typically attend classes at the Center for Korean Language and Korean Studies.
 Intensive Korean language study is at the heart of this program.
 Students may also choose from courses taught in English in Korean literature, history, culture, business and economics.
 3.0 GPA is required.
+Visit their website for more information.

 Spanish majors and students with advanced Spanish skills may study for a semester at UPAEP, a university in the beautiful and historic city of Puebla, a UNESCO World Heritage site.
-UPAEP offers courses in across many different disciplines, appealing to humanities as well as science majors, particularly agriculture, pre-med, pre-vet and other health sciences.
+UPAEP offers courses across many different disciplines, appealing to humanities as well as science majors, particularly agriculture, pre-med, pre-vet and other health sciences.
 The university has a strong commitment to service learning and has on-going service projects in both urban and rural communities.
 UPAEP enrolls over 7,000 undergraduate students from all over Mexico, as well as from several other Latin American and European countries.
 Students have the opportunity to live with Mexican host families or in university housing.
 3.0 GPA and recommendation of the language department are required.
+Visit their website for more information.

 Through Warren Wilson's affiliation with the Irish-American Scholars Program, qualified WWC students have the opportunity to spend a semester or year studying in Northern Ireland.
 Generally, students are placed at a University of Ulster campus or the Queen's University Belfast.
 Both universities are excellent institutions that offer many academic programs in a traditional British educational environment.
 The Queen's University Belfast is renowned for research in Irish Studies, politics, music and archaeology, among other specialties.
 The University of Ulster (four different campuses) has many strong liberal arts offerings, but is particularly known for business and management, sciences, health and education.
 Students normally enroll in several courses per semester and live on or near campus in dormitories or shared flats.
 For more information, visit the Queen's University website and the University of Ulster website.
 Students must have a minimum 3.2 GPA.